norhaneid096-oss/Secure-Smart-Enterprise-Network/README.md

 # Secure-Smart-Enterprise-Network
-A comprehensive secure network design for a smart enterprise using Cisco Packet Tracer.
+My graduation project focused on building a comprehensive secure network design for a smart enterprise using Cisco Packet Tracer.